How Does Real Estate Commission Work? Your Complete Guide

 🏠 Showings and open houses

-Agents will typically handle the scheduling of all showings and gather valuable feedback from each appointment to improve the attractiveness of the property.
+Agents will typically handle the scheduling of all showings and gather valuable feedback from each appointment to improve the property’s attractiveness.
+Listing agents will even staff and market open house events to draw in potential buyers.

 🏠 Marketing materials